achandrasek6/Protein-Reciprocal-Hits/README.md

        - Identical to `runBRHSample()`, but uses the full lists `humanGeneList` & `chickenGeneList`.

 **At the bottom, the script calls `runBRHSample()`.
 To run the full dataset, swap that out for `runBRH()`.**
-- _Note that this will take a few minutes to finish running._
+- _Note that this may take a few minutes to finish running._

 ---